 As a member of the executive management team and chief IP counsel at NeuroVista, Matsubayashi developed the company’s strategy to secure protection for its implantable neuromonitoring and seizure prediction devices, in addition to managing all of the company’s legal affairs, including its licensing efforts and venture and debt financings, the firm said.

 K&L Gates has almost 2,000 lawyers in 41 offices in North America, Europe, Asia, South America and the Middle East.

-Former Goldman Sachs Group Inc. (GS) computer programmer Sergey Aleynikov, charged twice with stealing confidential trading code, sued the bank for payment of more than $2.4 million in legal fees.
+Former Goldman Sachs Group Inc. (GS:US) computer programmer Sergey Aleynikov, charged twice with stealing confidential trading code, sued the bank for payment of more than $2.4 million in legal fees.